Can You Sleep With A New Tattoo Uncovered? Things To Know

 Image: Shutterstock

 Since going without sleep is not really an option, one has to figure out different ways to get past it.
 The tattooed area is generally wrapped in plastic during the initial 1-2 days to protect it from germs, infection, and external bacteria.
+Alternatively, you can use tattoo derm bandages to seal the entire tattoo for up to a week to keep it clean and minimize the risk of infection.
 Then, depending on the size of your tattoo and how well it is healing, your tattoo artist may recommend that you cover the tattoo, before sleeping, with a breathable bandage for a few days.
 After your tattoo begins to regenerate and shows signs of healing, such as peeling and scabbing, you can sleep with the tattoo uncovered.
 This is because the air circulation may help dry out the tattoo, quickening its healing process.
 Further, it may also lower the risk of trapping moisture in your freshly-inked skin, thereby impeding bacterial growth.
 However, ensure to keep the tattoo clean by practicing good hygiene etiquette and following the right aftercare tips so as to not compromise the healing process at any cost.

 protip_icon Pro Tip